kerryoo/Strawberry-Heights/README.md

 ### Our Team and Contributions
 We are currently a group of Vanderbilt students part of the organization **Change++** (linked [here](https://www.changeplusplus.org)).
 We aren't looking for contributions at the moment, but we may in the future!

-### Important Notes (for developers)
-- The most important scene for testing is Assets/TestScenes/BakeryTestScenes
-- All relevant scripts for the Bakery Game are in Assets/Baking/BakingScripts.
-The manager scripts are the foundation for the game.